RusticiSoftware/scormcloud-api-v2-client-java/docs/RegistrationApi.md

 RegistrationApi apiInstance = new RegistrationApi();
 String registrationId = "registrationId_example"; // String | id for this registration
-OffsetDateTime until = new OffsetDateTime(); // OffsetDateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+OffsetDateTime until = OffsetDateTime.now(); // OffsetDateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-OffsetDateTime since = new OffsetDateTime(); // OffsetDateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+OffsetDateTime since = OffsetDateTime.now(); // OffsetDateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
 String more = "more_example"; // String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
 Boolean includeChildResults = false; // Boolean | Include information about each learning object, not just the top level in the results
 Boolean includeInteractionsAndObjectives = false; // Boolean | Include interactions and objectives in the results